 Chemical Dictionaries: in chemistry, finding authoritative and reliable information is extremely important.
 If a boiling point is off by several degrees, this can cause real problems within the lab setting.
 Chemical dictionaries exist to provide authoritative and reliable chemical information.
 These resources provide basic information like boiling point, melting point, molecular formula, molecular weight, etc. But these dictionaries also provide chemical characteristics like color, odor, etc. and safety information like first aid.

 Journals: a journal is usually a scientific "magazine" that focuses in a particular discipline or topic.
 Journals are the primary mode of scientific communication between researchers.
-There are thousands of journals in every topic, discipline, field, etc. Note: Journal titles are indexed in library catalogs and journal articles are indexed in databases.
-Journal availability is listed as a range of years.
+There are thousands of journals in every topic, discipline, field, etc. Journal availability is listed as a range of years.
 One exception is when the journal is still currently being published, You may see 1940- or 1940-present, they both mean the same thing.

-Articles: an article is the individual research publication from a researcher or group of researchers.
-An article is extremely narrow and particular topic that is only a subfield of the journal the article is published in.
-You can search for articles in databases, not the library catalog.
+Articles: an article is the individual research publication from a researcher or group of researchers that is published in a journal.
 Often you will be given an article citation.
 A citation provides the author, article title, journal title, volume, issue, year of publication, and page numbers.
 Citations can be formatted in one of a hundred different ways, but in chemistry you will mostly see ACS (American Chemical Society) Style.